Tips for Taps Blog

 A few good options to help identify causes of smelly water include:

-For Rotten Egg Smell: Rotten egg smell is most often attributed to sulfur.
+• For rotten egg smell: Rotten egg smell is most often attributed to sulfur.
 Tap Score’s Hydrogen Sulfide Bacteria DIY test can help determine if this is the culprit.

-However, if you are looking for more thorough answers (as well treatment recommendations), our TapScore home water testing packages will help.
+However, if you are looking for more thorough answers (as well treatment recommendations), Tap Score home water testing packages will help.
 Our national team of certified laboratory scientists, engineers, and health experts provide each customer with a personalized Tap Score Water Quality Report.

 Before Installing A Water Treatment System

-This is an instance of when we strongly recommend laboratory testing.
-Treatment systems come in a variety of shapes, sizes, and prices—and before you take the plunge, you should ask yourself: what problem needs treating?
-Because treatment systems can be targeted towards filtering specific contaminants, how do you know the right system to choose if you don’t know what’s actually in your water?
+This is an instance where we strongly recommend laboratory testing.
+Treatment systems come in a variety of shapes, sizes, and prices.
+Before taking the plunge, you should ask yourself: What problem needs treating?

+Because treatment systems can be targeted towards specific contaminants, how will you know the right system to choose if you don’t know what’s actually in your water?
 Filtration units can set you back thousands of dollars (depending on the unit), so you want to be sure that you’re not paying for something you don’t need.

 Our Tap Score testing packages will give you a great sense of your overall water quality, allowing you to make an informed decision.
 With every water quality report, we provide a personalized and unbiased list of treatment options certified by NSF and WQA.